shreyaseebais/LearningJavascript/README.md

 * Named Function Expression

-A function expression cannot be hoisted; cannot be used before it's defined.
-While Function declaration can be Hoisted; can be used before it's defined.
+A function expression cannot be hoisted(cannot be used before it's defined).
+Unlike Function declaration which can be Hoisted (can be used before it's defined).

 **[⬆ Back to Top](#table-of-contents)**